philbertphotos/OpenPRO58/Docs/how_to_wire.md

 # ![TXRX](DSC_0547.JPG)
 # ![Dongle](DSC_0548.JPG)

 Than connect BOOT pins accordingly - green wire soldered close to STM32.
-And desolder the resistor as marked on the picture above.
+And desolder the resistor as marked by red circle on the picture above.

 # ![BOOT_PINS](DSC_0543.JPG)